 To ensure availability, we can add replicas for the data.
 As to components of the whole system, people usually do cold standby, warm standby, hot standby, and active-active to handle the failover.

 Just as everything else, preparation and practice makes perfect.
-This article just provides limited resources for your reference.
+This blog just provides limited resources for your reference.
 Please keep learning, and enjoy ;)